Heightened Security As Brett Kavanaugh Formally Takes Supreme Court Seat

 After the confirmation vote, Kavanaugh was immediately sworn in and has been on the bench hearing arguments and voting since Oct.
 9.

-Justice Ruth Bader Ginsburg will be absent from Thursday's ceremony.
+Justice Ruth Bader Ginsburg was absent from Thursday's ceremony.
 She is hospitalized after falling in in her office Wednesday night.